KritzelKratzel/rocksclusters-recipes/kernel/README.md

 make menuconfig
 ```

-Remove Nouveau driver - will be replaced with closed source driver by NVIDIA.
+Make your adjustments to kernel configuration.
+For me personally I would like to get rid of the `Nouveau` kernel module because  the original closed-source driver made by NVIDIA shall be used.
+Therefore I chose: `Device Drivers -> Graphics support -> Nouveau (NVIDIA) cards [ ]`.

-Device Drivers -> Graphics support -> Nouveau (NVIDIA) cards [ ]
+After finishing kernel configuration save the resulting `.config` file to the right place with the right name:

 ```bash
 cp .config ../config-5.4.28-x86_64